tlab-wide/V2X_E2E_Simulator/docs/GettingStarted/SetupUnityProject/index.md

     It is advised to checkout the [Quick Start Demo](../QuickStartDemo) tutorial before reading this section.

-This page is a tutorial for setting up a AWSIM Unity project.
+This page is a tutorial for setting up  E2E_V2E Simulator in Unity project.

 ## Environment preparation